 Myths & Realities

-Reality: Some training institutes still require an advanced degree from one of these tri-disciplines.
-However, other institutes and/or schools consider it to be an independent field of study and do not require prior training in any other profession.
+Some training institutes still require an advanced degree from one of these three disciplines to become a psychoanalyst.
+However, other institutes and schools consider psychoanalysis to be a unique field of study in its own right and do not require prior training in any other profession.
+These programs prepare students with the common knowledge that all mental health professionals share, while providing them with full psychoanalytic training.
 Doors to psychoanalytic training are now open to any capable and motivated post-bachelor’s student who is interested in understanding unconscious forces.

-Reality: Many psychoanalysts see patients on a schedule which best meets the needs of the individual patient.
-This means that some patients are seen more frequently than others.
-Often they are seen on a weekly basis.
+Psychoanalysts see people on a schedule that best meets the needs of the individual person.
+This means that some people are seen more frequently than others.
+Often, they are seen on a weekly basis, but some people choose to attend more or less frequently than that.

-Reality: It does take time to form a meaningful therapeutic alliance between the patient and the analyst.
+It does take time to form a meaningful therapeutic alliance between a patient and analyst.
 However, the length of time required is very dependent on the particular needs and character of the individual person in treatment and varies accordingly.

-Reality: It has been found that emotional communications can be very effective and are used instead of or in addition to intellectual ones.
-Many analysts are trained to study their countertransference reactions to a patient as a way to better understand the patient and to use these feeling states therapeutically with the patient.
+Many analysts are trained to study their countertransference reactions to a patient as a way to better understand the person and to use these feeling states therapeutically in treatment.
+Using countertransference, emotional communications can be very effective and can be used instead of or in addition to intellectual interpretations.

-Reality: The relationship between the patient and the analyst and what transpires between them in the here and now is an important element of the therapeutic process.
+The relationship between the patient and the analyst and what transpires between them in the here and now is an important element of the therapeutic process.
+This relationship allows the analyst to understand and work to modify repetitive patterns, freeing the patient to experience growth and the possibility of a more satisfying life.